jean-bernard-laguerre/skillly/README.md

 # Skillly

 Skillly is a full-stack application designed to connect candidates and recruiters, manage job postings, applications, messaging, and more.
-The project is organized into a backend (Go) and a frontend (React/React Native), supporting a modern recruitment workflow with real-time chat, user authentication, and skill management.
+The project is organized into a backend (Go) and a frontend (React Native), supporting a modern recruitment workflow with real-time chat, user authentication, and skill management.

 ---